dataq-instruments/LabView-Dio-Ain/README.md

 ![alt text](https://www.dataq.com/resources/repository/labviewdio.gif "ScreenCapture")

-Footnotes: <br/>
+Footnotes:

-You need to use dataqxc.chm under c:\windows\help as reference in the following instructions:<br/>
+Use dataqxc.chm under c:\windows\help as reference in the following instructions:<br/>
 To enable digital input channel, see ADCChannelList <br/>
 To select the direction of DIO port, see Setting Bidirectional Digital Bits under DigitalOuput section<br/>
 To output to Digital port, see DigitalOuput <br/>